Skip to Content

 Guest ratings:

-Plus, the nightly cost here is much cheaper than Holiday Inn Express, so it’s a great pick for those traveling through on a lower budget.
+Reviewers rate staff, comfort, cleanliness and value for money the highest at K7 bed and breakfast.
+The nightly cost here is cheaper than nearby Holiday Inn Express, so it might be a great pick for those traveling the American southwest on a lower budget.

 10. Amargosa Opera House – Death Valley Junction, CA